 Background: After Chinese Communist Forces (CCF) entered the Korean War in November 1950, large battles followed in North Korea, as U.S. and U.N. forces were pushed southward.
 Using massive numbers, the CCF was able to control the battle zones in which it fought.
 Later, in South Korea, the enemy still had an advantage in numbers.
 The CCF was finally pushed back to the general area of today’s Demilitarized Zone (DMZ), but it had captured many prisoners of war (POWs) in the process.
 These men were typically held locally for a few days, then marched northward, often in groups of 50 to 100, and usually at night.
 Chinese and North Korean guards were very cautious of U.S. airpower.
 They feared inadvertent attack upon the moving POWs and themselves.
 So POWs often spent days hidden in villages, or beneath groves of trees, or in ravines, awaiting the order to march on.
 Routes were used recurrently.
 There were large battles in, what is known today as, South Korea, in February, April, and May 1951, and POWs from these actions tended to “trunk” toward the same pathways northward.

 South Korea: In recent years, our investigation and recovery teams have marched along these same routes.
 Then dirt roads, they are now paved, villages still exist along the way, and we have been able to get many fragmentary accounts of POWs who died en route.
 This is often inter-generational memory, the story being passed from father to son or even grandson.
 Such information is not always reliable, but often it is.
-In the process, we have discovered human remains on several occasions, and we have mapped out evacuation routes used by the CCF and North Korean, right up to the DMZ.
+In the process, we have discovered human remains on some, and we have mapped out evacuation routes used by the CCF and North Korean, right up to the DMZ.

 North Korea: Here, we have been very limited in access to routes and villagers.
 U.S. recovery teams have worked from fixed base camps in limited battle zones.
 But at times they have been allowed to travel under watchful eyes, and have even conducted village exhumations along known POW routes.
 Several identifications have followed.
 We have tried to be very careful in our accounting efforts, to differentiate between men known to have died in major camps or well-known holding points, and those who expired along the wayside, often during rest periods in small villages.
 Our mapping in North Korea has been limited in terms of physical access but debriefing statements and follow-on interviews have enabled us to establish a reasonable picture of where men marched and where they died.
 This effort will continue and expand, hopefully, when we are allowed back into North Korea for recovery purposes.